-nn.
+oo.
 CSR 38-2-7.5.o.2.
-This provision concerns Phase II bond release of surface mining operations with a Homestead postmining land use, and is amended by adding a proviso at the end of the existing provision.
+This provision concerns Phase II bond release of mountaintop removal mining operations with a Homestead postmining land use, and is amended by adding a proviso at the end of the existing provision.
 As amended, CSR 38-2-7.5.o.2 provides as follows: